oVirt/ovirt-site/source/template/prestartedvm.html.md

 1. Enable a Vm in a pool to be both running and unassigned to a specific user.
 2. Maintain a minimal amount of prestarted Vms, that are running and waiting to be assigned.
-    1. The minimum number of prestarted Vms is configurable.
+    1. The number of prestarted Vms is a new VMpool property.
 This number can be changed after Vm pool was already created.
 In case it is changed, the system is not required to shutdown prestarted Vms, but rather this will be done manually by the admin if necessary.
     2. The maximum number of prestarted Vms is the size of the VmPool.

 3. When a Vm is shut down its base snapshot is restored and it is returned to the pool (no change in behaviour here).
-4. Each VmPool is configured in the dialog box with a minimal amount of prestarted Vms (Default is 0).
-5. The prestarted Vms creation does not have to begin immediately upon pool creation, but rather can be happen periodically.
+4. The prestarted Vms creation does not have to begin immediately upon pool creation, but rather can be happen periodically.

-**Optional Further Stage**: Template deprecation - in case that the Vm pool is assigned a new template, rhevm will identify when there are no more Vms in the pool that are dependent on this template, and at that moment deprecate the old template.

 ### Design